 Stress urinary incontinence can result from intra-abdominal pressure from squats with heavy weights and high-impact movements, such as burpees, which sets off a chain of events.
 The pressure applied to the bladder can cause the base of the urethra to rotate, which can decrease the pressure in the urethra.

 Cherrilyn F. Richmond, MS, WHNP-BC

 CrossFit emphasizes compound lifts and movements, so strengthening support muscles (e.g., your core, rotator cuffs, and ITB bands) is essential for preventing injury.
 Pelvic floor muscles are no different, especially for athletes who are predisposed to pelvic floor weakness.
 To offset pelvic floor weakness and minimize bladder leakage during exercise, try to incorporate Kegel exercises and learn proper form before putting your body under extreme duress.

 Pelvic floor health is a crucial part of building strength, and talking about it reduces the stigma around incontinence and changes the perception that bladder leakage is a symbol of hard work.
 Learn more about tools that strengthen your pelvic floor by reading about these devices.

 If you’re new to working out, start doing your Kegels early on.
 A daily routine should include three sets of 10 Kegels done three times a day.
 You can use different cues throughout your day as reminders.
 For example, do Kegel exercises during your morning and evening commutes, while you’re brushing your teeth, or while you’re preparing meals.

 If you experience exercise urine leakage and you do your Kegels, you may need more help.
-A quarter of women do them incorrectly, and most of the rest don’t keep up with it enough.
-A device like ELITONE can help by doing the work for you, longer and stronger than you could on your own (and while you walk around and do your to-do list.)
-No prescription necessary.
+A quarter of women do Kegels incorrectly, and many don’t keep a consistent routine.
+A device like ELITONE can help by doing Kegel exercises for you, longer and stronger than you could on your own (and while you walk around and finish your to-do list).
+No prescription is necessary.